kyungjae-lee/engineers-notebook/operating-systems/operating-systems-overview.md

 * Today, OS are designed in a more object-oriented or distributed fashion.

 * A **microkernel** design only keeps a few essential functions (or modules) resident in memory (the kernel).
 It pulls in other functionality as needed.

-  Microkernel enables programs to be updated without having to shut down and reboot the whole system.

 * Example: